vtex-apps/seller-selector/docs/README.md

 3. The page cointaining all sellers will be displayed automatically, but you can configure the page layout and props for each block.

 # Advanced Configuration
-According to the Seller Selector composition, it can be highly customizable using it's specific blocks.
-Currently, its default implementation is as follows:
+Behind the scenes, the Seller Selector page uses the following default implementation:

 ```json
 {